Christina Nilsson: Biography

 Mdlle.
 Nilsson, (c) 1870.
 Carte de Visite Collection, Boston Public Library.

 Nilsson also made concert tours: a tour of the United States and Canada in autumn 1870 (with Maurice Strakosch as manager), with her first concert at Steinway Hall, New York, in September; and several times of Russia between 1872 and 1875.
 The North American tour proved extremely lucrative, reportedly netting her two hundred thousand dollars and the acclaim of the American public.
 After her first successful US tour Nilsson returned to England and married the French stockbroker Auguste Rouzaud (b.1837) The wedding in Westminster Abbey, London, on July 27, 1872, was boycotted by the groom's family.
 The marriage lasted until February 1882 when Rouzaud died in Paris after a period of illness.

 Composer Piotr Tchaikovsky heard Nilsson's interpretation of Marguerite in Faust at her Moscow debut in November 1872, and claimed she embodied Goethe's ideals.
 Her performances in Russia were well received by audiences, including the Emperor and Empress, who gifted her valuable jewelry (now on display at Smålands Museum in Växjö).

 In 1876, Nilsson undertook a Scandinavian tour.
-On August 25, she portrayed Marguerite in a performance of Faust at the Royal Stora Theatre, Stockholm, and she also performed the roles of Valentine (in Les Huguenots) and "Mignon".
+On August 25, she portrayed Marguerite in a performance of Faust at the Royal Swedish Opera, where she also performed the roles of Valentine (in Les Huguenots) and "Mignon".
 She also sang in Uppsala, Kristiania (Oslo), Gothenburg, Växjö, Malmö and Copenhagen.
 This was followed by a debut in January 1877 at the Hofoper in Vienna in the role of Ophélie, after which she was appointed Imperial Austro-Hungarian Court and Chamber Singer.
 She also performed in Budapest, Hamburg and Brussels, before returning to London for another opera season.
 In the autumn of 1877 she traveled again to Russia and here she was appointed Imperial Russian Chamber Singer.